6 Best MIG Welders in Australia (2024)

 Weight: 9 kg

-The Weldclass WeldForce WF-160MST is a triple-process welding machine that comes with a 10A plug.
+The Weldclass WeldForce WF-160MST is a triple-process welding machine with a 10A plug.
 It has a lightweight construction, weighing only 9 kg, which makes it easy to transport from the workshop to the worksite.
 Its 10A plug allows you to use this machine in a home or industrial setting.
-Thus, it’s suitable for home workshops, mobile operators, and DIY enthusiasts.
+Thus, it suits home workshops, mobile operators, and DIY enthusiasts.

-This high-performing lightweight welder boasts two digital readout LCD displays for convenience.
+This high-performing lightweight welder boasts two digital readout LCDs for convenience.
 Next to the display are two knobs for infinitely variable voltage and wire speed.
-The welding machine also features polarity reverse, which is perfect for gas and gasless MIG welding.
-It has a maximum recommended MIG welding capacity is 6 mm mild steel.
+The welding machine also features polarity reverse, perfect for gas and gasless MIG welding.
+It has a maximum recommended MIG welding capacity of 6 mm mild steel.

 Pros